 Professor Kyle Welch was quoted in a Washington Post article, “How Donald Trump inflated his net worth to lenders and investors.”
 The article was carried by: Baltimore Sun, Boston Globe, Chicago Tribune, the Denver Post, Houston Chronicle, LA Times, Mercury News, Newsday, Orlando Sentinel, Philadelphia Inquirer, Seattle Times, and St. Louis Post-Dispatch.
 Professor Welch’s comments also were quoted in separate articles in Vanity Fair, Newsweek and New York magazine, and by Chris Hayes and Rachel Maddow on MSNBC.

 The initial disclosures are fascinating.
-Accounting firms are usually paid to write a letter that accompanies financial statements to 1) inform the reader that accounting firm reviewed the document for material reporting issues, and 2) inform the reader that the document follows a specific set of accounting rules.
-The letters in the document the Washington Post provided to me informed the reader that there has been no review of information and that the documents don’t follow any GAAP rules.
-President Trump is not a public company, so there is nothing innately problematic with this.
-That said, if a public company was to release a statement like this their stock would take a catastrophic hit.
-The financial statement the Washington Post had was for a private individual, and it appears the accounting firm was employed, multiple times, by President Trump to intentionally make this important disclosure about these statements.
-Engaging an accounting firm to not check numbers and to not audit accounting numbers and rules and to disclose this is not typical (keep in mind private firm financial statements have limited disclosure visibility so we don’t know with exactness how frequently this is done by others).
+Accounting firms are typically paid to write a letter that accompanies financial statements to 1) inform the reader that accounting firm reviewed the document for material reporting issues, and 2) inform the reader that the document follows a specific set of accounting rules.
+The letters from accounting firms in the Washington Post documents informed the reader that there was no review of information and that the disclosures didn’t follow any GAAP rules.
+There is nothing innately problematic with this as this was not a disclosure for a public company.
+That said, if a public company was to release a statement like this, their stock would take a catastrophic hit.
+This is a financial statement for a private individual, and it appears the accounting firm was employed, multiple times, to intentionally make this material disclosure about these statements.
+Engaging an accounting firm to not check numbers and to not audit disclosures within a set of GAAP rules, but only to disclose this lack of review is not typical (we have limited disclosure and visibility to private firm financial statements so we don’t know the frequently this unusual approach is taken).

-So, the financial statements are not likely to be criminal.
-However, if you are remotely familiar with accounting and financial reporting, President Donald Trump’s statements of financial condition are 100% humorous to read.
+As a result, the financial statements are unlikely to be criminal or even problematic for President Trump.
+However, if you are remotely familiar with accounting and financial reporting, President Donald Trump’s statements of financial condition are entertaining to read.